fenixim/fenix/README.md

 ## Authentication

-Fenix currently uses Basic Auth to provide the server with authentication.
+Fenix currently uses token authentication.

-There are two endpoints to connect to:`/login` and `/register`
+There are two endpoints to authenticate with:`/login` and `/register`

-Both only require a Basic Auth scheme.
+### To Authenticate
+1. Send a POST request to an authentication endpoint, with your username and password JSON encoded in the body
+2. Fenix will respond with a JSON POST body with a token and user ID.
+3. Send a Websocket Upgrade request to `/upgrade?t=YOUR_TOKEN_HERE&id=YOUR_ID_HERE`
+4. Congrats!
+You are securely connected to Fenix.

 * * *